 - Review the Company’s and its senior executives’ compliance with the Company’s Code of Ethical Conduct, including matters involving conflicts of interest or other issues involving the integrity of management.

-- Confirm that the lead audit partner, or the lead audit partner responsible for reviewing the audit for the Company’s independent auditor has not performed audit services for the Company for each of the five previous fiscal years.
+- Confirm that the lead audit partner, or the concurring audit partner for the Company’s independent auditor has not performed audit services for the Company for more than five previous consecutive fiscal years.

-- Review the hiring by the Company of any former employee(s) of the Company independent auditor.
+- Review the hiring by the Company of any former employee(s) of the independent auditor.

 - Establish, maintain and enforce procedures for (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and (ii) confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.

-- To the extent it deems necessary, to engage independent counsel and other advisors to carry out its duties and responsibilities.
+- To the extent it deems necessary, the Audit Committee shall have the authority to engage independent counsel and other advisors to carry out its duties and responsibilities.

 - Determine and require the Company to provide adequate funding for the payment of compensation to the Company’s independent auditor for the purpose of rendering or issuing an audit report and to any advisers engaged by the Audit Committee and ordinary administrative expenses of the Audit Committee incurred in the course of performing its duties.

 - The Audit Committee shall be responsible for the hiring, oversight of work, and termination of the Company’s Director of Internal Audit.
-The Director of Internal Audit reports directly to the Audit Committee for independence purposes and functionally to the Chief Financial Officer for administrative purposes.
+The Director of Internal Audit reports directly to the Audit Committee for independence purposes and administratively to the Chief Financial Officer.

 - Report to the Board on the performance of the foregoing responsibilities.